parumahajan/BridgeLabz-Training-AMTPL/README.md

 # BridgeLabz-Training-AMTPL

-In this, I'll keep updating my learnings which I gain while attending the training from BridgeLabz.
+In this Readme documentation, I'll keep updating my learnings which I gain while attending the training from BridgeLabz.

 # 14th October, 2025
 **What I’ve Done:**